 Tool Layer- This is the foundational layer provided by the RPA tool vendor as part of the tool offering.
 This comes in the form of a low-level pre-built library, to be able to automate on different application surface technologies such as Web, Desktop, Citrix, Java, and SAP.
 It also comes in the form of API technologies such as REST or SOAP and be able to automate simple tasks on desktop applications such as MS Office apps, PDFs, Notepad, Files and Database.

-To read the other articles in this series please follow the links provided;
+Read the other articles in this series from here:

 Contact us at SQA Consulting, to see how we may assist you in developing the necessary skills needed for implementing RPA projects.